mdozmorov/HiC_tools/README.md

 - `ICE` - Iterative Correction and Eigenvalue decomposition, normalization of HiC data.
     - Imakaev, Maxim, Geoffrey Fudenberg, Rachel Patton McCord, Natalia Naumova, Anton Goloborodko, Bryan R. Lajoie, Job Dekker, and Leonid A. Mirny.
 “Iterative Correction of Hi-C Data Reveals Hallmarks of Chromosome Organization.”
 Nature Methods 9, no. 10 (October 2012): 999–1003. https://doi.org/10.1038/nmeth.2148. - ICE - Iterative Correction and Eigenvalue decomposition, normalization of HiC data.
 Assumption - all loci should have equal visibility.
 Deconvolution into eigenvectors/values. hiclib https://bitbucket.org/mirnylab/hiclib.
 Good description of the algorithm by Lior Pachter https://liorpachter.wordpress.com/2013/11/17/imakaev_explained/

+### CNV-aware normalization

+- `HiCapp` - Iterative correction-based caICB method.
+Method to adjust for the copy number variants in Hi-C data.
+Loess-like idea - we converted the problem of removing the biases across chromosomes to the problem of minimizing the differences across count-distance curves of different chromosomes.
+Our method assumes equal representation of genomic locus pairs with similar genomic distances located on different chromosomes if there were no bias in the Hi-C maps. https://bitbucket.org/mthjwu/hicapp
+    - Wu, Hua-Jun, and Franziska Michor.
+“A Computational Strategy to Adjust for Copy Number in Tumor Hi-C Data.”
+Bioinformatics (Oxford, England) 32, no. 24 (December 15, 2016): 3695–3701. https://doi.org/10.1093/bioinformatics/btw540.

+- `OneD` - CNV bias-correction method, addresses the problem of partial aneuploidy.
+Bin-centric counts are modeled using negative binomial distribution, and its parameters are estimated using splines.
+A hidden Markov model is fit to infer copy number for each bin.
+Each Hi-C matrix entry is corrected by dividing its value by square root of the product of CNVs for the corresponding bins.
+Reproducibility score (eigenvector decomposition and comparison) to measure improvement in the similarity between replicated Hi-C data. https://github.com/qenvio/dryhic
+    - Vidal, Enrique, François le Dily, Javier Quilez, Ralph Stadhouders, Yasmina Cuartero, Thomas Graf, Marc A Marti-Renom, Miguel Beato, and Guillaume J Filion.
+“OneD: Increasing Reproducibility of Hi-C Samples with Abnormal Karyotypes.”
+Nucleic Acids Research, January 31, 2018. https://doi.org/10.1093/nar/gky064.

 ## Reproducibility